 Swimmers should describe their experience in long distance open water swimming and how they will prepare to meet the challenges of swimming 10 kilometers at approximately 5400 feet (1700 meters) elevation, in 62 to 70° F (16 to 21°C) water.
 Include a description of your nutrition plan during the swim.

-USAS swimmers who have not previously completed the Team Fort Collins Horsetooth 10K Swim are required to obtain approval.
-USAS swimmers must be at least 14 years old.
+Swimmers between the ages of 14 and 19 who have not previously completed the Team Fort Collins Horsetooth 10K Swim are required to obtain approval and a parent or guardian must be in their escort watercraft.
 Please contact the race committee at firstname.lastname@example.org for additional details.

 Swimmers must wear the race swim cap.

-All USMS and USAS Long Distance rules apply including swimsuit definitions.
+All WOWSA rules apply including swimsuit definitions.
 Exceptions and clarifications include:

 Unlike many open water events, the Team Fort Collins Horsetooth 10K Swim allows no drafting except where unavoidable at the start.
 If flagrant drafting is observed, that swimmer will be disqualified.

-First-time Horsetooth 10k swimmers and swimmers using organizer-supplied paddlers MUST attend the check-in /orientation dinner on Saturday night.
-Swimmers who have swum the Horsetooth 10k before and are providing their own paddler may chose to attend the webinar or the dinner (but most do one of these options).
+Swimmers using organizer-supplied paddlers and first-time Horsetooth 10k swimmers MUST attend the check-in /orientation dinner on Saturday night.
+Swimmers who have swum the Horsetooth 10k before and are providing their own paddler may chose to attend the webinar or the dinner (or both!).
+Attendance at one of the two is required in order to be receive any new safety information.

 Every swimmer must be accompanied by a paddler (canoe, kayak, SUP) for the entire race.
 The paddler provides visibility for safety, navigation and nutrition.
 For those without access to a paddler, the race committee makes available up to 25 paddlers.
 Swimmers pay an extra fee for the use of the paddler and all of that fee is a donation to Team Fort Collins.